 - Don’t overload the vehicle

-- Do not drive at high speeds
+- Do not drive at excessive speeds

 What Should I Do If I’ve Been Hurt in a Rollover Car Accident?